roeltje788/brum/README.md

 python3 brum.py <mode> <additional commands>
 ```

+### Mode:
-### Mode: this is the mode that Brum will run in.
+This is the mode that Brum will run in.
 The different modes are:
 TODO: list modes

 ### Additional commands: